lasgedu/NkuAlert/README.md

 ## Project Description

 ### Problem Statement
-In many Rwanda communitiesespecially rural or semi-urban areaspeople rely on word of mouth, radio, or delayed SMS for critical information like heavy rain warnings, disease outbreaks, power outages, or community meetings.
-There is often no centralized, low-tech, or accessible system to broadcast and retrieve verified local alerts quickly.
+In many Rwandan communities — especially rural or semi‑urban areas — people rely on word of mouth, radio, or delayed SMS for critical information like heavy rain warnings, disease outbreaks, power outages, or community meetings.
+There is often no centralized, low‑tech, or accessible system to broadcast and retrieve verified local alerts quickly.
 This leads to missed warnings, poor preparedness, and reduced civic engagement.

 NkuAlert solves this by providing a lightweight, web-accessible platform where trusted local admins can post alerts, and community members can view the latest updates.